adityachaudhari24/ecommerce-cloud-mini-projects/README.md

 AWS API Gateway: For real-time integration with the recommendation engine. \

 **Outcome:**
+Improves conversion rates and enhances the customer shopping experience.

 ### 3. Serverless Image Optimization for Product Media
 **Use Case:** \